Skip to content

 #Look for the following in Winpeas services info output

-HKLM\system\currentcontrolset\services\<service> (Interactive [FullControl]) #This means we have ful access
+HKLM\system\currentcontrolset\services\<service> (Interactive [FullControl]) #This means we have full access

 accesschk /acceptula -uvwqk <path of registry> #Check for KEY_ALL_ACCESS

-#Service Information from regedit, identify the variable which holds the executable
+#Service Information from regedit, identify the variable that holds the executable

 reg query <reg-path>